KCCG/wrangling-genomics/_episodes/02-quality-control.md

 The data are paired-end, so we will download two files for each sample.
 We will use the [European Nucleotide Archive](https://www.ebi.ac.uk/ena) to get our data.
 The ENA "provides a comprehensive record of the world's nucleotide sequencing information, covering raw sequencing data, sequence assembly information and functional annotation."
 The ENA also provides sequencing data in the fastq format, an important format for sequencing reads that we will be learning about today.

 The commands below show how you would download the data from ENA. **You don't have to do this -- the files have already been downloaded for you.**
-But take advantage of some of the time saved by **not** having to download the files, to peruse this code and understand what you would normally have to do.
+But take advantage of some of the time saved by **not** having to download the files to peruse this code and understand what you would normally have to do.

 Here we are using the `-p` option for `mkdir`.
 This option allows `mkdir` to create the new directory, even if one of the parent directories doesn't already exist.
 It also supresses errors if the directory already exists, without overwriting that directory.